 Rescue Coordinator & Volunteer

 Susan is an attorney and has been an active volunteer at W.O.L.F. since 2009.
 She has devoted her life to supporting and working with animal welfare and rescue organizations.
 She enjoys being a part of the rescue process.
-She shares her home with five rescue dogs with varying special needs.
+She shares her home with three rescue dogs with varying special needs.
 Susan’s hobbies include gardening, ballet, basketball, and books.
 She also uses her free time to teach her dogs a variety of silly tricks!

 Michelle started volunteering with W.O.L.F. in 2005 and was hired on as staff after her graduation from Colorado State University, with a BS in Zoology, in 2008.
 She enjoys all aspects of animal care with a special interest in the rehabilitation aspects of W.O.L.F.’s rescues.
 As a Colorado native Michelle savors anything outdoors, and can usually be found with her eye pressed against the lens of a camera.